Geoff Stedman

-Geoffrey Ernest Stedman (born 1 April 1943) is a New Zealand physicist, with research interests including the foundations of relativity, symmetry in quantum mechanics, and ring lasers.
+Geoffrey Ernest Stedman (1 April 1943 – 3 May 2026) was a New Zealand physicist, with research interests including the foundations of relativity, symmetry in quantum mechanics, and ring lasers.

-Education and career
+Early life and education

-Born in 1943, Stedman attended the University of Canterbury, graduating with a BSc(Hons) in physics in 1965.
-He subsequently went to Queen Mary College, University of London, where he completed his PhD under Douglas Newman in 1968.
-After post-doctoral research, also at Queen Mary, Stedman returned to lecture at Canterbury in 1971.
-He retired in 2003 and was granted the title of emeritus professor.
+Born in Christchurch on 1 April 1943, Stedman was the son of Silas and Eleanor Stedman.
+He was educated at Christchurch West High School, and studied at the University of Canterbury, graduating with a BSc(Hons) degree in physics in 1965.
+He subsequently undertook doctoral studies at Queen Mary College, University of London, where he earned his PhD under Douglas Newman in 1969.